wp-plugins/lexi/readme.txt

 To show just one item from the list, use `[lexi:id]` or `lexi(id)`.

-To show a Feed that hasn't been declared in the list, use `[lexi: rss, max_items, showcontents, cached]` or `lexi($rss, $max_items, $showcontents, $cached)`.
+To show a Feed that hasn't been declared in the list, use `[lexi: configuration, rss, title, max_items]` or `lexiRSS($configuration, $rss, $title, $max_items)`.
+The configuration number can be calculated as follow:

+Add 1 if you want to save it in cache.
+Add 2 if you want to show the contents.
+Add 4 if you want to show the title.
+Add 8 if you want to open it in a new page.

+If you want to use the title given by the RSS, use `[lexi: configuration, rss, max_items]` or `lexiRSS($configuration, $rss, false, $max_items)`.

 There is a button in the RichText editor created by the plugin to add a Feed.

 This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.

-It also detects if your site has __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__ installed, if so it uses SimplePie instead MagpieRSS.
+Lexi detects if your site has the __[SimplePie](http://simplepie.org/ "SimplePie: Super-fast, easy-to-use, RSS and Atom feed parsing in PHP.")__ library enabled.
+Since Wordpress 2.8 comes with it by default you don't need to activate anithing, but in earlier versions you have to install the __[SimplePieCore Plugin](http://wordpress.org/extend/plugins/simplepie-core/ "Does little else but load the core SimplePie API library for any extension that wants to utilize it.")__ to use it instead MagpieRSS.
+I recomend to use SimplePie.
+Remember to uninstall SimplePieCore if you are using Worpress 2.8 or any latter version.

 Screenshots are in spanish because it's my native language.
 As you should know yet I __spe'k__ english, and the plugin use it by default.